1Panel-dev/appstore/apps/alist/README_en.md

-# AList
+## Default Credentials

+Click the `Terminal` button in the container list to enter the container and execute commands to set the password.

+- **Use a random password**: `./alist admin random`
+- **Or set password manually**: `./alist admin set NEW_PASSWORD`

+## Introduction

-A file list program that supports multiple storage, and supports web browsing and webdav, powered by gin and Solidjs.
+**AList** is a file list program that supports multiple storage options and web browsing, powered by gin and Solidjs.

 ## Supported Storage